 In “Theories about Reincarnation and Spirits,” HPB clarifies her meaning: “The Occult Doctrine teaches that:- There is no immediate reincarnation on Earth for the Monad, as falsely taught by the Reincarnationist Spiritists; nor is there any second incarnation at all for the “personal” or false Ego – the perisprit – save the exceptional cases mentioned.
 But that (a) there are re-births, or periodical reincarnations for the immortal Ego (“Ego” during the cycle of re-births, and non-Ego, in Nirvana or Moksha when it becomes impersonal and absolute); for that Ego is the root of every new incarnation, the string on which are threaded, one after the other, the false personalities or illusive bodies called men, in which the Monad-Ego incarnates itself during the cycle of births; and (b) that such reincarnations take place not before 1,500, 2,000, and even 3,000 years of Devachanic life.”

-Those who may be surprised or puzzled to see the lengthy time periods mentioned at the end of this quoted passage are encouraged to read the article How Soon do we Reincarnate?
+Those who may be surprised or puzzled to see the lengthy time periods mentioned at the end of this quoted passage are encouraged to read the article How Soon Do We Reincarnate?
+As HPB’s closest colleague William Q. Judge indicated, the figures of 1,000 or 1,500 years given as the average time between incarnations were not forever fixed and static but applied particularly to the 19th century; for more details, please see the article just linked to.

-So, then, “Isis Unveiled” denies the reincarnation of the present personality – the so-called “astral monad,” a term which was later dropped from Theosophical vocabulary – but does not deny the reincarnation of the permanent individuality.
-The personality only ever reappears in those rare instances when the Karmic intent behind it has been temporarily thwarted, i.e. primarily in cases of abortion, children dying before the age of seven, and certain forms of insanity.
+So, then, “Isis Unveiled” denies the reincarnation of the present personality – the so-called “astral monad,” a term which was later dropped from Theosophical vocabulary, when the teaching regarding the Seven Principles of the human constitution was properly introduced, which was also in 1882 – but does not deny the reincarnation of the permanent individuality.
+The same personality or personal ego only ever reappears in those rare instances when the Karmic intent behind it has been prematurely thwarted, i.e. primarily in cases of abortion, children dying before the age of seven, and certain forms of insanity.

 The Spiritists of that era – who should not be confused with the Spiritualists, despite many similarities – were teaching a very unphilosophical view of reincarnation, in which they denied anything resembling Karma, identified the soul as being the same in essence and character as the personality, and maintained that reincarnation occurred more or less instantly after the death of the body.
 Theosophy naturally challenges these conceptions.

-An enquirer once sent the following question to be answered by William Q. Judge, HPB’s closest colleague and co-founder of the Theosophical Movement:
+An enquirer once sent the following question to be answered by William Judge, HPB’s most trusted co-worker and co-founder with her of the modern Theosophical Movement:

 “If H.P.B. was taught of Masters for years in Tibet as stated, previous to giving out Their teaching to the Western world in 1875, why was the doctrine of Reincarnation disavowed by her in her early writings?
 The Masters could not have spoken then, any more than later, in an uncertain tone on this great tenet of Theosophy, which is so interwoven with all Their teaching as to be inseparable from it.
 Yet in Isis Unveiled it is emphatically stated that “Reincarnation is the exception, not the rule, for the race at large”.”

-In Mr Judge’s response, which may be found in the book “Forum Answers,” he writes, “The doctrine of reincarnation was not disavowed in her early writings. … the quotation from Isis at the end of the question is incorrect.
+In Mr. Judge’s response, which may be found in the book “Forum Answers” (p.
+79-80) he writes, “The doctrine of reincarnation was not disavowed in her early writings. . . . the quotation from Isis at the end of the question is incorrect.
 Reincarnation is not denied; but reincarnation of the astral monad is denied as the rule.
 The words omitted from the quotation are the hinge on which this question and reply must turn.
 Inquirers and members should be careful in making references, as well as in getting the real import of what is read.

 We conclude with these words from articles written by HPB, including her final ever article “My Books” which she wrote just over a week before she passed away: